lionelmukanya/Capstone-Project/README.md

 # Capstone-Project
-The Research project aimed to compare and contrast three predictive models usin NBA Drafft Dataset.
+The Research project aimed to compare and contrast three predictive models by using NBA Draft Dataset.